The first Tibetan travel Guidebook

 Proverbs from Je Gendun Chopel

-- If you explain a complicated logic in an easy way, people won't trust you.
-If you explain an easy logic in a complicated way, people will praise you and trust you fully.
+- If you explain complicated logic in an easy way, people won't trust you.
+If you explain easy logic in a complicated way, people will praise you and trust you fully.

-- A lie becomes a recognized truth, which is part of the cycle of sufferings of Samsara.
+- A lie becomes a recognized truth, which is part of the cycle of suffering of Samsara.

 - I abandoned the act of pleasing others without even having the courage for telling the truth.

-- Negating the existence is not so difficult but the more difficult is to negating the nonexistence.
-Therefore "non-duality" is gift brought by Shakyamuni Buddha to the world, this is the priceless gift.
+- Negating existence is not so difficult but the more difficult is to negate nonexistence.
+Therefore "non-duality" is a gift brought by Shakyamuni Buddha to the world, this is a priceless gift.